James Agee: Screenwriting

 In 1947 and 1948, Agee wrote an untitled screenplay for Charlie Chaplin, in which the Tramp survives a nuclear holocaust; posthumously titled The Tramp's New World, the text was published in 2005.
 The commentary Agee wrote for the 1948 documentary The Quiet One was his first contribution to a film that was completed and released.

 Agee's career as a movie scriptwriter was curtailed by his alcoholism.
 Nevertheless, he is one of the credited screenwriters on two of the most respected films of the 1950s: The African Queen (1951) and The Night of the Hunter (1955).

 His contribution to Hunter is shrouded in controversy.
 Some critics have claimed that the published script was written by the film's director, Charles Laughton.
 Reports that Agee's screenplay for Hunter was not used have been proved false by the 2004 discovery of his first draft, which although 293 pages in length, contains many scenes included in the film that Laughton directed.
-However, Laughton seemed to have edited great parts of the script because Agee's original script was too long.
-While not yet published, the first draft has been read by scholars, most notably Professor Jeffrey Couchman of Columbia University.
-He credited Agee in the essay, "Credit Where Credit Is Due."
+Laughton seemed to have edited great parts of the script because it was too long.
+While not yet published, the first draft has been read by scholars, most notably Jeffrey Couchman of Columbia University.
+He credited Agee in the essay, "Credit Where Credit Is Due".
 Also false were reports that Agee was fired from the film.
 Laughton renewed Agee's contract and directed him to cut the script in half, which Agee did.
 Later, apparently at Robert Mitchum's request, Agee visited the set to settle a dispute between the star and Laughton.
-Letters and documents located in the archive of Agee's agent Paul Kohner bear this out; they were documented by Laughton's biographer Simon Callow, whose BFI book about The Night of the Hunter set this part of the record straight.
-Jeffrey Couchman, the author of a 2009 book about The Night of the Hunter, writes that Agee's screenplay would have been a film about six hours long, so Laughton had to cut and edit a considerable part of it.
+Letters and documents in the archive of Agee's agent Paul Kohner bear this out; they were documented by Laughton's biographer Simon Callow, whose BFI book about The Night of the Hunter sets this part of the record straight.
+Couchman, the author of a 2009 book about The Night of the Hunter, writes that Agee's screenplay would have been a film about six hours long, so Laughton had to cut and edit a considerable part of it.

 Personal life

 Soon after graduation from Harvard University, he married Olivia Saunders (aka "Via") on January 28, 1933; they divorced in 1938.
 Later that same year, he married Alma Mailman.
 They divorced in 1941, and Alma moved to Mexico with their year-old son Joel to live with Communist politician and writer Bodo Uhse.
 Agee began living in Greenwich Village with Mia Fritsch, whom he married in 1946.
-They had two daughters, Julia and Andrea, and a son John.
+They had two daughters, Julia (1946–2016, known throughout life as Deedee) and Andrea, and a son, John.

 Death

-In 1951 in Santa Barbara, Agee, a hard drinker and chain-smoker, suffered a heart attack; on May 16, 1955, Agee was in New York City when he suffered a fatal heart attack in a taxi cab en route to a doctor's appointment.
+In 1951 in Santa Barbara, Agee, a hard drinker and chain-smoker, suffered a heart attack; on May 16, 1955, he was in Manhattan when he suffered a fatal heart attack in a taxi cab en route to a doctor's appointment.
 He was buried on a farm he owned at Hillsdale, New York, property still held by Agee descendants.